Crescent Beach State Park

 Practical Information

 Crescent Beach State Park is in Cape Elizabeth, about eight miles south of Portland, off Route 77/Bowery Beach Road.
 Maine’s official beach-conditions page lists the park at 109 Bowery Beach Road and notes that it is open year-round from 9:00 a.m. to sunset unless otherwise posted at the gate.
-A day-use fee is collected year-round at the entry booth or self-service station.
+Day-use fees are charged per person: $6 for Maine resident adults, $8 for nonresident adults, $2 for nonresident seniors, and $1 for children ages 5 to 11.
+Children under 5 and Maine residents age 65 and older are admitted free.
+Fees are collected year-round at the entry booth or self-service station; bring cash as not all stations accept cards.

 Parking is easiest early in the day, especially on warm summer weekends and holidays when beach traffic from the Portland area is heavy.
 Summer is best for swimming, sunbathing, and full beach facilities, while late spring and fall are better for quieter walks and cooler picnics.
 Winter can be peaceful for off-season beach walking, but facilities may be limited.